parezvani/ESP-32-Drone/main/firefly_ios_app/README.md

 - Password characteristic: `AB03`
 - Optional command characteristic: `AB04`, written with `CONNECT`

-If the professor's Arduino implementation uses different UUIDs, update the constants in `FireFLY/ProvisioningBLEManager.swift`.
+If the professor's implementation uses different UUIDs, update the constants in `FireFLY/ProvisioningBLEManager.swift`.